Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

 \section{Introduction}

-In the literature, Sobolev spaces, geometric and analytic inequalities can be considered as one of the central tools in many areas such as analysis, differential geometry, partial differential equations, calculus of variations, etc. Of importance, among these inequalities, are the classical Sobolev inequalities which assert that the following embedding $W_0^{k,p}(\Omega) \hookrightarrow L^q(\Omega)$ is continuous for $n\geqslant 2$, $kp< n$, and $1 \leqslant q \leqslant np/(n-kp)$ where $\Omega$ is a bounded domain in $\R^n$.
-However, in the limit case $kp =n$, we can easily show by many examples that $W_0^{k,n/k}(\Omega)\not\subset L^\infty(\Omega)$.
-In this special situation, the so-called Moser--Trudinger and Adams inequalities are the perfect replacements; see \cite{T1967, M1970, Adams1988}.
+Sobolev spaces, geometric and analytic inequalities can be considered as one of the central tools in many areas such as analysis, differential geometry, partial differential equations, calculus of variations, etc. Of importance, among these inequalities, are the classical Sobolev inequalities which assert that the following embedding $W_0^{k,p}(\Omega) \hookrightarrow L^q(\Omega)$ is continuous for $n\geqslant 2$, $kp< n$, and $1 \leqslant q \leqslant np/(n-kp)$ where $\Omega$ is a bounded domain in $\R^n$.
+However, in the limiting case $kp =n$, we can easily show by many examples that $W_0^{k,n/k}(\Omega)\not\subset L^\infty(\Omega)$.
+In this special situation, the so-called Moser--Trudinger inequality and its higher order version, known as Adams' inequality, are the perfect replacements; see \cite{T1967, M1970, Adams1988}.

-It is now widely recognized that the Moser--Trudinger and Adams inequalities have played so many important roles and has been widely used in geometric analysis and PDE; for example, we refer the reader to \cite{CY2003, LamLu2012a, LamLu2012b, LamLu2014, Shaw1987, TZ2000} and references therein.
+It is now widely recognized that the Moser--Trudinger and Adams inequalities have played so many important roles and have been widely used in geometric analysis and PDE; for example, we refer the reader to \cite{CY2003, LamLu2012a, LamLu2012b, LamLu2014, Shaw1987, TZ2000} and references therein.

-This remarkable inequality has also been generalized in many directions.
-For instance, the singular Moser--Trudinger inequality was discovered in \cite{AS2007}, the best constant for Moser--Trudinger inequality on domains of finite measure on the Heisenberg group was found in \cite{CohnLu2001,LamLuTang2012}.
-There has also been substantial progress for the Moser--Trudinger inequality on Euclidean spheres, CR spheres, as well as on compact Riemannian manifolds, hyperbolic spaces; see \cite{Bec1993,CohnLu2001,CohnLu2004,Fontana1993,Li2005,LT2013}.
+These remarkable inequalities have also been generalized in many directions.
+For instance, the singular Moser--Trudinger inequality was discovered in \cite{AS2007}, the best constant for the Moser--Trudinger inequality on domains of finite measure on the Heisenberg group was found in \cite{CohnLu2001,LamLuTang2012}.
+There has also been substantial progress for the Moser--Trudinger inequality on the Euclidean spheres, on the CR spheres, as well as on any compact Riemannian manifold and on hyperbolic spaces; see \cite{Bec1993,BFM2013, CohnLu2001,CohnLu2004,Fontana1993,Li2005,LT2013}.

-For the question of the existence of optimizer functions for the Moser--Trudinger inequality, it was first addressed by Carleson and Chang \cite{CC1986} on balls in the Euclidean space.
-Then this result was extended to arbitrary smooth domains by Flucher \cite{Flucher1992} and Lin \cite{Lin1996}.
+For the question of the existence of optimal functions for the Moser--Trudinger inequality, it was first addressed by Carleson and Chang \cite{CC1986} on the Euclidean balls.
+Then, this result was extended to arbitrary smooth domains by Flucher \cite{Flucher1992} and Lin \cite{Lin1996}.